uchen-ml/.github/profile/README.md

-## Uchen Machine Learning Framework
+# UchenML Framework

 A machine learning framework that fits everywhere.
+A set of tools for designing and training machine learning solutions that are easy to deploy and embed.